 At St Mary's First School, children and young people are not simply being prepared to become citizens; they are already citizens both in their school and community.
-This is embedded through decision making opportunities such as voting for their School Council reps, Eco Committee reps, Well-being champions etc.
+This is embedded through decision making opportunities such as voting for their School Council reps and Eco Committee reps.